michaelmcandrew/civicrm-user-guide-gitbook/initial-set-up/customizing-the-user-interface.md

 might want to do are:

 -   Streamline the navigation by removing menu items you don't use
--   Add items to support specific workflows (e.g., data entry Profiles)
+-   Add items to support specific workflows (e.g. data entry Profiles)
 -   Add links to non-CiviCRM web pages or apps
 -   Rename menu items to use terms for familiar to your users
 -   Move menu items to better support the flow of your work